 If you own a commercial farm, when purchasing specific items you automatically qualify for an exemption from the Massachusetts Sales Tax of 6.25%.

 NOFA/Mass conducted a Northeast region-wide study on the experiences organic tomato growers had with late blight during the 2009 growing season.

 A series of 8 guides originally published by NOFA (Northeast Organic Farming Association and sold on this website), on organic principles and practices for both the beginner farmer as well as established farmers looking to convert to organic, or deepen their practices.
 Each book is 100 pages, but the information is weighty; the guides use a strong whole-systems farming theory behind their practical advice, as well as offer historical information, further resources, detailed appendices, and profiles of various organic farms across the Northeast.

-This archive presents complete MP3 audio recordings and power point presentations from numerous workshops that have been presented at the NOFA Summer Conference from 2010-2012.
+This archive presents complete MP3 audio recordings and power point presentations from numerous workshops that have been presented at the NOFA Summer Conference from 2010-2013 and the NOFA/Mass Winter Conference 2013.
 These audio files are posted online by NOFA/Mass for free download.
 NOFA/Mass thanks Simply Organic for supporting our efforts to make this information available.

 Off-loading supplies at New England Small Farm Ins